kamshory/OTP-Pi/README.md

 4. Modem 4 with SIM Card from Telecommunications Operator 4

 Telecommunications Operator 1 applies a fee of IDR 50 for numbers with prefixes `62871` and `62872` and applies a fee of IDR 350 for numbers other than that.
-Telecommunications Operator 2 applies a fee of Rp 100 for numbers with prefixes `62835`, `62856`, and `62837` and applies a fee of Rp 350 for numbers other than that.
+Telecommunications Operator 2 applies a fee of IDR 100 for numbers with prefixes `62835`, `62856`, and `62837` and applies a fee of IDR 350 for numbers other than that.
-Telecommunications Operator 3 applies a fee of Rp.
-60 for numbers with the prefix `62845` and applies a fee of Rp.
-250 for numbers other than that.
+Telecommunications Operator 3 applies a fee of IDR 60 for numbers with the prefix `62845` and applies a fee of IDR 250 for numbers other than that.
-Telecommunications Operator 4 applies a fee of Rp 90 for numbers with prefixes `62848` and `62849` and applies a fee of Rp 200 for numbers other than that.
+Telecommunications Operator 4 applies a fee of IDR 90 for numbers with prefixes `62848` and `62849` and applies a fee of IDR 200 for numbers other than that.

-From the case above, the lowest cost for other operators is Rp.
-200. Users can set modem 4 as the default modem.
+From the case above, the lowest cost for other operators is IDR 200.
+Users can set modem 4 as the default modem.
 All SMS other than the prefixes `62871`, `62872`, `62835`, `62856`, `62837` and `62845` will use this modem and are sent via Telecommunications Operator 4.
 All SMS for numbers with prefixes `62871` and ` 62872` uses modem 1 and is sent via Telecommunication Operator 1.
 All SMS for numbers with prefix `62835`, `62856`, and `62837` use modem 2 and are sent via Telecommunication Operator 2.
 All SMS for numbers with prefix `62845` use modem 3 and sent via Telecommunication Operator 3.
 Thus, the cost of sending SMS will be reduced.

 Users can use 2 or more SIM cards from the same operator.
 The modem will be used interchangeably with the Round-Robin algorithm when OTP-Pi sends SMS to numbers with the same prefix.